bluerobotics/bluerobotics.github.io/fathom/index.md

 	<img src="/fathom/cad/tether-tutorial-13.PNG" class="img-responsive" style="max-width:700px"  />

+13. Tin the ends of the conductors.

+## Installing into a Penetrator

 13. Clean the jacket and the tether penetrator that will touch epoxy with isopropyl alcohol.

 14. Twist the Kevlar and the conductors so that they will slide through the penetrator.

 	<img src="/fathom/cad/tether-tutorial-14.PNG" class="img-responsive" style="max-width:700px"  />

-15. Apply a small amount of super glue to the edge of the tether jacket.
-Optionally, you can apply "CA kicker" inside the penetrator so that the glue will dry quickly.

-16. Insert the tether into the penetrator, allow time for the super glue to set.
+16. Insert the tether into the penetrator

 	<img src="/fathom/cad/tether-tutorial-15.PNG" class="img-responsive" style="max-width:700px"  />